openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

-It is required that the enclave file should include metadata of memory layout of initial code and data (e.g., program headers and PT_LOAD segments in ELF file), any reserved region for special purposes, e.g. minimal heap, stack, TCS areas, SSAs for expected minimal number of threads, etc. The runtime would read those info to populate the initial EMAs described in the section above on [Support for EMM Initialization](#support-for-emm-initialization)
+It is required that the enclave file should include metadata of memory layout of initial code and data (e.g., program headers and PT_LOAD segments in ELF file), any reserved region for special purposes, e.g., minimal heap, stack, TCS areas, SSAs for expected minimal number of threads, etc. The runtime would read those info to populate the initial EMAs described in the section above on [Support for EMM Initialization](#support-for-emm-initialization)